Updated: Apr 12

-Everyone has a holiday dessert that is passed on family member to family member, this is mine (with my spin).
+Everyone has a holiday dessert that is passed on from family member to family member, this is mine (with my spin).
 Sweet potato pie has ALWAYS been served at my family's thanksgivings.
 My own kids ask for it EVERY year.
 This recipe has a fun spin with marshmallow whipped cream!
 WHAT?? 🤯 I'm pretty sure my kids really enjoy that part the most.
-But, even so I had to share this goody with you.
+But, even so, I had to share this goody with you.
 Bon Appétit!

 Some history on the sweet potato pie...

 I think it's important to know where food and recipes come from.
 So starting with this recipe... if I am able.
 I'm going to share the history of these foods with you along with the recipe.

 Sweet potato pie begins to appear in the southern United States as early as the colonial days.
 The use of sweet potatoes is found in Southern, but specifically, African-American cuisine and can be traced back to West African influences.
 The sweet potato, which is native to the Americas, was likely used by enslaved Africans as an alternative to the yam found in their homeland.
 Recipes for sweet potato pie first appeared in printed cookbooks around the 18th century, where it was included with savory vegetable dishes, but by the 19th century, sweet potato pie was more commonly classified as a dessert.
 Now, it's a popular dessert among many including this girl.

 1 Pie Crust (homemade or store-bought)

 1 tsp allspice